All data lakes and warehouses have technical challenges. In this post, I will cover some of them.

 Synapse framework, on the other hand, is developed by Azure cloud provider Microsoft.
 Thus, in this category its position is stronger even if some questions are nontrivial.

-First, security.
+Let’s start with security.
 We usually minimize data movement outside the customer’s own cloud environment.
-We should avoid taking data from the cloud provider network to public internet.
-Cloud providers have tools like virtual networks and firewalls for this.
+That is, we avoid taking data from the cloud provider network to public internet.
+Cloud providers have tools such as virtual networks and firewalls for this.

 Very often the third-party tools run in a separate Azure environment: either in their own account or at least in a separate network architecture.
 The network configuration is usually more limited compared to native solutions so we might be able to configure secure access for web browser usage but not for the background engine.
 Sometimes third-party tools even need to be available for public internet connections.
 This was originally the case for both example technologies, but things are a lot better nowadays.